You do not have to make a Victim Impact Statement. It is your choice.

 This is different to the statement you made to police during the investigation to tell them what happened at the time of the crime.

 The Victim Impact Statement is a chance to explain how the crime has affected you:

-Your Victim Impact Statement is one of the things the judge or magistrate thinks about when they decide what penalty to give the offender.
+Your Victim Impact Statement is one of things the judge or magistrate will take into account when deciding what penalty to give the offender.

 - are under 18 years of age

 You can get help to prepare your Victim Impact Statement

 For some people writing a Victim Impact Statement can bring up strong emotions about the crime, or it can just be difficult to know what to include.
 You can get help and emotional support to write your statement.

 Call the Victims of Crime Helpline on 1800 819 817 for information, advice and support.

 Help for children and young people preparing Victim Impact Statements

 The Child Witness Service is a service available across Victoria and can help children, young people and their families to complete Victim Impact Statements.